HONEYCRISP EMULATOR

 ROM OPTIONS

-Relocates $F000-$FBFF into user-accessable space.
+Relocates $F000-$FBFF into user-accessible space.

 The KRUSADER assembler will not be available when checked.